polybase/polybase-db-docs/docs/write-data.md

 All data on Spacetime is publicly accessible (like a blockchain).
 Therefore it is important to ensure private information is encrypted.
 You can encrypt data however you like, including using a user wallet's public key.

-### 1/ Wallet only
+### Option 1: User's wallet through an extension

-You can send a request to metamask (or other compatible wallet) to obtain an encryption key, which can be used to encrypt values.
-However, decryption is only possible by sending a secondary request to the wallet (which results in permission window being presented to the user) to ask for permission for each value to be decrypted.
-This can result in a poor user experience, if there are a number of different values to decrypt, as the user will have to give permission separately for each value.
+You can send a request to Metamask (or other compatible wallet) to obtain an encryption key which can be used to encrypt values.
+However, decryption is only possible by sending a secondary request to the wallet (which results in the permission popup) to ask for permission for each value to be decrypted.

+This can result in a poor user experience if there are a number of different values to decrypt, as the user will have to give permission separately for each value.

 Here is an example: